Things To Do And Places to Visit in Lisbon

 Thankfully, there is an attraction you can visit to learn more about what makes Portugal’s theatre and dance so special.

 The National Museum of Theatre and Dance has over 300,000 pieces including costumes, stage props, scenes, billboards, musical scores, and many other exhibits that provide a glimpse into the history of performing arts in this country.

 If you’re looking to save some money, you can save money on tickets to this museum by using a Lisbon tourist pass.

-You can get free tickets for a hop on hop off bus tour by using a Lisbon tourist pass, and there are also combo packages which include additional activities or attractions.
+You can get free tickets for a hop-on hop-off bus tour by using a Lisbon tourist pass, and there are also combo packages that include additional activities or attractions.

 For more details, please read our post covering Lisbon hop on hop off bus tours.